python/psf-salt/docs/overview.rst

 The Infrastructure Team
 -----------------------

-The infrastructure team is ultimately responsible maintaining PSF infrastructure.
+The infrastructure team is ultimately responsible for maintaining PSF infrastructure.
 It is not, however, required to be a member of the infrastructure to run a PSF service.
 Indeed, the day to day operations of most services are handled by people not on the infrastructure team.
 The